back to the MAIN INDEX

 THE ORIGIN OF THE FOUNTAIN'S NAME

-But the fountain, since the Middle Ages, when it consisted of three small basins, had always been called Trevi, or variants of this word, with a similar sound.
+Although the official name of the aqueduct which the fountain was connected to was Salone Water or, according to the old Latin name, Aqua Virgo and its Italian equivalent Acquedotto Vergine, since the Middle Ages, when this fountain still consisted of three small outlets, its name had always been Trevi, or variants of this word, with a similar sound.

-According to others, instead, the name comes from Trebium, a place just off Rome's eastern boundary, where during the Middle Ages the aqueduct drew most of the water from.
-In fact, due to poor maintainance and lack of knowledge, the medieval officers in charge had connected the Aqua Virgo to a source of water slightly closer to the city than the original springs, but much scarcer, and dirtier too (see details and map in Aqueducts, part IV).
-Only following the full restoration under pope Gregory XIII (1570), the aqueduct could draw once again the pure water, whose good taste and healthy properties were famous since the ancient times.
+According to another version, instead, the name comes from Trebium, a place just outside Rome's eastern boundary, where during the Middle Ages the aqueduct drew most of the water from.
+In fact, due to poor maintainance and lack of hydraulic skills, the city administrators had connected the aqueduct to springs located slightly closer to Rome than the original ones, though the water it drew was scarcer, and dirtier too (see details and map in Aqueducts, part IV).
+Only after the full restoration was carried out under pope Gregory XIII (1570), the aqueduct was once again connected to the early springs, in order to draw the clean water whose good taste and healthy properties had always been praised.

-Soon the Trevi water became once again renowned, at the point that not only locals, but many people from out of Rome too came here to make their own provision, and large quantities were also taken to the Vatican for the pope's private use.
+Soon the Trevi water became once again renowned, at the point that not only locals, but many people from out of Rome too came here to make their own supply; large quantities were also taken to the Vatican for the pope's private use.

-Improvements carried out to the network of water ducts, particularly during the 19th and 20th century, enabled several fountains in the central and norhtern districts of the city, including small outlets, to be reached by secondary branches of the aqueduct.
-Although this custom is rapidly subsiding, still today by some of the aforesaid fountains it is not uncommon to see people fill bottles or tanks with the excellent Trevi water, for drinking and cooking purposes.
+Improvements carried out to the network of water ducts, particularly during the 19th and 20th century, enabled several fountains in the central and norhtern districts of the city, including small outlets, to be reached by secondary branches of this aqueduct.
+Up to a few years ago, it was not uncommon to see people fill bottles or tanks with the excellent Trevi water, for drinking and cooking purposes, although today this custom has almost completely subsided.

 Let us conclude with a funny anecdote about Nicola Salvi.